martinring/thesis/src/3-Self-Verification.md

 [#fig:ocl-spec], and have verified that the implementation satisfies this specification.

+[#tab:exp-pre] and [#tab:exp-post] list the results.
+Column *System* gives the name of the considered system.
+The remaining columns summarise the results in two groups: [#tab:exp-pre] for verification according to the established verification flow (i.e. verifying all properties at design time) and [#tab:exp-post] for the verification methodology proposed here (using the lightweight solver on the target system).
+For each group, we give the size of the search space (i.e. the number of possible solutions to be checked); the number of variables; the number of clauses of the resulting CNF; and the run time (in seconds).
+The run time is measured on systems which would typically be used for verification, so they are directly comparable: for the established verification flow, a compute server (Intel Xeon E3-1270 v3, eight cores, 16 GB memory) and, for the proposed verification flow, the ZedBoard (ARMv7, 1GB memory).

 Table: Evaluation Results (Established Flow) {#tab:exp-pre}

 | System           | Search space | Variables | Clauses | Time     |